nextgis/testdata/README.md

-# nextgisweb_demodata
+# Testdata
-Demo data for testing and demoing NextGIS software:
+Test and Demo data for testing and demoing NextGIS software:

 * ```connect``` - Connect for QGIS
 * ```fb``` - Formbuilder